More is less in unpercolated active solids

 We first illustrate how macroscale non-reciprocal response can vanish even as microscale non-reciprocity increases.
 Figure~\ref{fig:Phenomenology}(a) shows a robotic metamaterial built from hexagonal plaquettes of torque motors.
 When the motors are off, each hinge in the lattice has a passive torque-angle relation $\tau_i=-\kappa \delta \theta_i$ with stiffness $\kappa$.
-Within each active plaquette [Fig.~\ref{fig:Phenomenology}(a), blue highlights] the $i^\mathrm{th}$ motor additionally exerts an active torque $\tau_i=\kappa^a(\delta \theta_{i+1}-\delta \theta_{i-1})$ via an antisymmetric combination of neighboring angular deflections $\delta \theta_{i+1}, \delta \theta_{i-1}$ [Fig.~\ref{fig:Phenomenology}(b)] (Methods \S\ref{sec:Construction} and Supplemental Video S1).
+Within each active plaquette [Fig.~\ref{fig:Phenomenology}(a), blue highlights] the $i^\mathrm{th}$ motor additionally exerts an active torque $\tau_i=\kappa^a(\delta \theta_{i+1}-\delta \theta_{i-1})$ via an antisymmetric combination of neighboring angular deflections $\delta \theta_{i+1}, \delta \theta_{i-1}$ [Fig.~\ref{fig:Phenomenology}(b)] (Methods \S\ref{sec:Construction} and Supplemental movie S1~\cite{SupplementaryMaterial}).
 This microscale antisymmetry, quantified by $\kappa^a$, breaks Maxwell-Betti reciprocity and generates an antisymmetric coupling between the horizontal $S_1$ and vertical $S_2$ shear modes of the lattice.

-We apply a macroscopic transverse strain $\epsilon \sim S_1$ to the lattice and measure the normal shear stress $\sigma$ [Fig.~\ref{fig:Phenomenology}(a)] (Methods~\ref{sec:ExperimentalProtocol}).
-Large-scale non-reciprocal response is quantified by the odd modulus $K^o=\sigma/ \epsilon$, which vanishes for passive materials.
-Previous measurements of odd elasticity have been inferred indirectly from displacement data~\cite{veenstraAdaptiveLocomotionActive2025} in highly dynamic, fluctuating active solids~\cite{tanOddDynamicsLiving2022, bililignMotileDislocationsKnead2022}, which can be complicated by noise~\cite{choiNoisedrivenOddElastic2024} or additional degrees of freedom~\cite{chaoSelectiveExcitationWorkgenerating2024}.
+We apply a macroscopic transverse strain $\epsilon \sim S_1$ to the lattice and measure both normal and tangential shear stresses, $\sigma_{yy}$ and $\sigma_{xy}$ [Fig.~\ref{fig:Phenomenology}(a)]---in Methods~\ref{sec:ExperimentalProtocol} and Fig.~\ref{fig:DataProcessing} we detail our experimental protocol and show full stress-strain sweeps.
+Large-scale non-reciprocal response is quantified by the odd modulus, $K^o=d\sigma_{yy}/ d\epsilon$ at $\epsilon=0$.
+This linear modulus vanishes for passive materials.
+Previous measurements of odd elasticity have been inferred indirectly from displacement data~\cite{veenstraAdaptiveLocomotionActive2025} in highly dynamic, fluctuating active solids~\cite{tanOddDynamicsLiving2022, bililignMotileDislocationsKnead2022}, which can be complicated by noise~\cite{choiNoisedrivenOddElastic2024} or additional degrees of freedom~\cite{chaoSelectiveExcitationWorkgenerating2026}.
 Here our robotic platform and experimental setup allow a direct measurement of $K^o$ from stress-strain data in the static regime.
-For weak non-reciprocity $\kappa^a$, we measure a monotonic response, $K^o \sim \kappa^a$ [Fig.~\ref{fig:Phenomenology}(c)].
-Yet on further increase of $\kappa^a$, we observe a peak and subsequent decay of $K^o$.
-This anomalous response in $K^o$ vs. $\kappa^a$ stands in stark contrast to the scaling of elastic moduli with the stiffness of microscopic building blocks in passive isotropic materials, which must be monotonic (Methods \S\ref{sec:Monotonic}).